 Business and entrepreneurial skills development involves working with students to develop their skills in areas such as business development, marketing, networking, and understanding the global marketplace.
-Twelve percent of ATE projects engaged students in building their business and entrepreneurial skills.
+Eleven percent of ATE projects engaged 1,250 students in building their business and entrepreneurial skills.
+The 33 ATE projects that supported students' business and entrepreneurial skills development used a variety of strategies, predominately in-course units or activities and mentoring and coaching.

-A total of 6,430 students received business and entrepreneurial skills development from 41 ATE projects in 2021.